-- Use lemon juice: Lemon juice gets rid of any “fishy” or “muddy” smell.
+- Use fresh lemon juice because it eliminates unwanted “fishy” or “muddy” smells.

 - Tilapia is best served with a light and fresh veggie.
 I recommend oven roasted asparagus, broccoli, or green beans.
-If weather permits, you could also pair your skillet tilapia with grilled veggies like zucchini, peppers, and eggplant.
+If weather permits, you could also pair it with grilled zucchini, peppers, and eggplant.

 How to Store & Reheat Tilapia